jerrygeorge360/metamask-delegation-framework-monad-deployment/README.md

 # Delegation Framework

+> [!NOTE]
+> **Monad Testnet Deployment**: This repository was cloned and deployed to Monad testnet following a network reset.
+The contracts have been deployed and verified on Monad testnet for testing and development purposes.

 > [!WARNING]
 > We use tags for audited versions of code releases and the `main` branch is the working development branch.
 All PRs should be based against `main` branch.